CREATE TABLE Statement

 Example

-The following CREATE TABLE example shows the syntax for exposing metadata fields.
+The following CREATE TABLE statement shows the syntax for exposing metadata fields.

 CREATE TABLE t (